 People often form a strong bond with their mental healthcare professionals.
 This is wonderful but can at times skew our opinions of them or their advice.
 In 12th grade my OCD was in remission.
 This has never happened at any other point in my life.
 My therapist, seeing my progress, convinced me to go off of my meds.
 I was fine at first, slowly weaning off my cocktail of drugs.
 When I took the last step though, I quickly began to regress.
 My therapist, rather than advising me to go back on my meds, questioned “Why is this happening?
 I don’t understand?”
 Thus beginning a long era of guilt and self-deprication.

-Take a step back to think and observe.
-You may find that your therapist is a moron.
+Take a step back to think for yourself and observe.
+Therapists make mistakes.

 5. They share personal opinions not clinical guidance